ibugithub/Portal_Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse for giving me this kind of project as a task.
+I would like to thank to my coding partners.
+Also thank you to Cindy Shin for the original design.

+You can know more about her work in the following url:
+<a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>
+Original design idea by <a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a>.

 This project is [MIT](./LICENSE.md) licensed.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>